chrismatthews939/DataEng-Learning-Journal/3. Programming and Scripting Essentials/Topic-4-Data-Structures-and-OOP.md

 Another library for data profiling.
 Rather than iterate with pandas and look at the data.
 Sweetviz does it all in one go in a few lines of code.

+Profile report does some cool stuff like all the words with the relative size of the data.

 *Juypter notebook file in this folder for profilereport*

 ### Pandas